 Why Choose Washington Injury Law?

-When you need a Seattle personal injury attorney for a bicycle accident claim, it is crucial to find one with the experience necessary to navigate you to a successful result.
+When you need a Seattle bicycle accident attorney for a bicycle accident claim, it is crucial to find one with the experience necessary to navigate you to a successful result.

 - Washington Injury Law offers a full range of legal services for bicycle accidents and other personal injuries in the Seattle area.

 - Our Seattle personal injury attorneys have extensive experience with bicycle accident claims and know how to approach these cases to maximize your recovery.

-- Our Seattle personal injury lawyers take every case with a contingency fee agreement, meaning we only collect legal fees after we win your case and charge no up-front fees for any legal services.
+- Our Seattle bicycle accident lawyers take every case with a contingency fee agreement, meaning we only collect legal fees after we win your case and charge no up-front fees for any legal services.

-Your Seattle bicycle accident attorney will be a major deciding factor in the quality of your recovery after a bicycle accident in Seattle.
+Your bicycle accident attorney in Seattle will be a major deciding factor in the quality of your recovery after a serious accident.

-What are the Most Common Causes of a Bicycle Accident?
+What are the Most Common Causes of a Seattle Bicycle Accident?

 Bicyclists have the same rights and responsibilities as motor vehicle drivers in Washington.
 With few exceptions, bicycles may travel in the road and “take the lane” as necessary, and nearby drivers must yield as they would for any other vehicle.
 Bicyclists should remain in bike lanes wherever possible and avoid traveling side-by-side in a bike lane adjacent to lanes of other traffic.

 According to studies, 45,000 bicyclists were injured in 2015.
 Many bicycle accidents occur due to poor visibility.
 Bicycles are harder to see, and a driver could unknowingly hit a bicyclist traveling too close or failing to signal for a turn or lane change.
 Road damage in Seattle can also contribute to a bicycle accident, and the government office responsible for maintaining the road would be liable for the victim’s damages.
 However, it is not always possible to file a civil claim against the government due to sovereign immunity.
 Even if the option is available, the potential recovery is likely limited, and the claimant will have a much shorter time to file his or her claim.